boostorg/boost/more/getting_started.rst

 2. Identifying the library binary, among all the build variants, whose compile configuration is compatible with the rest of your project.

-..
-Note:: Boost.Python_ users should read that library's own `build documentation`__ as there are several library-specific issues to consider.

-.. _Boost.Python: ../libs/python/index.html
-__ ../libs/python/doc/building.html

 Link to a Boost Library on Windows
 ----------------------------------